Phoenix Distracted Driver Accident Attorney

 Effectively, the plaintiff has the right to seek whatever amount of pain and suffering compensation they believe reasonably reflects the scope and severity of the harm done to them by the defendant.
 The more serious their injuries and the greater the extent of their long-term or permanent complications resulting from them, the more they are likely to obtain compensation for pain and suffering compensation.

 Your Phoenix distracted driver accident attorney is your most valuable resource when it comes to determining suitable pain and suffering compensation to include in your case.
-If you suffered any type of catastrophic injury resulting in permanent disability, the pain and suffering compensation you obtain is likely to amount to substantially more than the total of your claimed economic damages.
+If you suffered any type of catastrophic injury, such as a traumatic brain injury or spinal cord injury, that resulted in permanent disability, the pain and suffering compensation you obtain is likely to amount to substantially more than the total of your claimed economic damages.

 Understanding Comparative Fault in Phoenix Motor Vehicle Accident Cases